T1396/PokemonApp/README.md

 As an educational project, Poke-Info welcomes contributions and feedback from the community.
 Whether it's suggesting new features, reporting bugs, or improving the codebase, your input is invaluable in making Pok-Info a better tool for everyone.

+## How to use the App yourself

+To make this app work, you need to create your own Firebase Project (you need a google account for that)